Updated: Aug 25

 We’re excited to launch our “Teaching 2e: Supporting 2e Distance Learners” blog series with tips and perspectives on how to successfully work with 2e learners during the Covid-19 pandemic.
 Are you a teacher?
 Then this series is chock full of practical ideas.
 Are you a parent?
 Review the series for yourself, since you’re likely to be more involved in your child’s education than ever; then, send the link to your child’s teachers!
-And, check out our downloadable flyer with even more tips and tools.
+And, check out our downloadable 1-pager with even more tips and tools:

 What to Do?
 Twice-Exceptional Students and Distance Learning